mohamed-chs/chatgpt-history-export-to-md/README.md

 python main.py
 ```

-Or alternatively, open the `main.py` file in any code editor where you can just hit "Run code".
+Or alternatively, you can open the `main.py` file in any code editor and just hit "Run code".

 #### Optional: Customize Script Inputs 🌟

 You can customize the script's behavior using additional parameters:

 - `--out_folder`: Specify the output folder where the MD files will be saved.
 - `--zip_file`: Specify the ZIP file containing the ChatGPT conversations to be converted.

 For example: